calacademy-research/assembly_etc/categories/telomeres/README.md

 The overview output calls telomeres as TOP, TOP_near, MIDDLE, BOTTOM_near, BOTTOM.
 This call is placed into several other outputs so it is useful to have the overview file created.
 This is done by assembly and scaffolding scripts.
+The call is included in the scaflens file discussed in anoterh category.

+**METHOD OVERVIEW**